conterra/mapapps-hierarchicalsearch/README.md

 # Hierarchical Search
 The Hierarchical Search Bundle is a new Widget for searching features via a drop-down menu based on attributed values.
-The menus will be filled automaticaly based on the attribute ID and the previous user selections.
+The menus will be filled automatically based on the attribute ID and the previous user selections.

 Sample App
 ------------------